WCSCourses/PRS2024/modules/Day4a.docx.md

    this time around?

 #### Tasks

-- Incorporate the config path information into the code below -Based on your-recent understanding of genetic distances between continental populations, choose a sensible
+- Incorporate the config path information into the code below
+- Based on your-recent understanding of genetic distances between continental populations, choose a sensible
   value of --fst_ to reflect the genetic distance between Africans and Europeans.
-This extra information will help inform the prior
-  distribution used to estimate the posterior effect weights in the target population.
+This extra information will help inform the prior distribution used to estimate the posterior effect weights in the target population.
 Do this before attempting to run the code given below

-**Multi-ancestry BRIDGEPRS analysis:**
+#### Multi-ancestry BRIDGEPRS analysis:
- - Add the relevant peices of information in the code below, before entering in your terminal.
+Add the relevant peices of information in the code below, before entering in your terminal.
 ```
 ./bridgePRS easyrun go -o out_easyrun-EUR-AFR --config_files target.AFR.config base.EUR.config --fst --phenotype y
 ```

-**Tasks**
+#### Tasks
 - After running the code above navigate to the output directory: out_config-EUR-AFR-easyrun to inspect the results.
 - Open either of the 2 plots that you see in the directory.

-**Questions**
+#### Questions
 6. In the summary plot which set of values expresses the correlation between the weights calculated by BridgePRS and the beta weights from the initial GWASs?

-7. In which output directory will you find precise values for variance explained by the prs-combined-AFR model?
+8. In which output directory will you find precise values for variance explained by the prs-combined-AFR model?

-8. What is the variance explained (exact) by the prs-combined-AFR model?
+9. What is the variance explained (exact) by the prs-combined-AFR model?

-**Short Quiz**
+### Short Quiz
 I have GWAS data and genotype/phenotype data for a cohort consisting of >2000 samples from a small East European population.
 The population LD structure is unique and so I would like this information to be incorporated into my PRS prediction model.
 I additionally have GWAS and genotype/phenotype data from the UKB biobank that I want to include.
 How do I formulate the relevant Config files for the BridgePRS analysis?

-**File types**
+#### File types
 ```
 ukr/sumstats/ukr.sumstats.out
 ukr/genotypes/chr1.bed,bim,fam...chr22.bed,bin,fam,